 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates WAFD, LBC, OPNT

-Washington Federal, Inc. (NASDAQ: WAFD)’s merger with Luther Burbank Corporation.
+Washington Federal, Inc. WAFD's merger with Luther Burbank Corporation.
 If you are a Washington shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.